 We ate oggies — basically massive Cornish pasties.
 MASSIVE.
 Awesome!
 Then I fuelled the kids up with sugary pop and we set off to walk back down.

 Just a couple of minutes later, Eldest asked, “Which way is the way back?” and it was a good question.
 All routes up lead to the summit, so the summit’s easy to find.
 On the way down in fog, though, it’s really not too obvious which way to go.

 Good question.
 It matters.

-I knew that the Ranger path to the NNW would take us miles out of our way.
-The Llanberis path was in the middle heading north, beside it slightly NNE was the path to the very scary Crib Goch, while the Pyg track led off to the East.
+The Ranger path to the NNW would take us miles out of our way.
+The Llanberis path was in the middle heading north, but right beside it (slightly NNE) was the path to the terrifying Crib Goch, while the Pyg track led off to the East.
 And if we really went wrong, there could be no path, just a big rocky drop.

-I knew the way, the phone knew the way, and there was a plinth signpost with arrows on it.
-You’d have to miss all the signs to get lost, but still, we naturally just look to our own eyesight and memory for these things and in this place, they aren’t enough.
+We were fine: I knew the way (from studying the map), the phone knew the way, and there was a plinth signpost with arrows on it.
+You’d have to miss all the signs to get lost, but still, we naturally look to our own eyesight and memory for these things and in this place, they aren’t enough.